 We request that you vote your shares by proxy following the methods as instructed by the Notice: over the Internet, by telephone or by mail.
 If you choose to vote by mail, your shares will be voted in accordance with your voting instructions if the proxy card is received prior to or at the Annual Meeting.
-If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the

-Company's two (2) nominees as Class III directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2016; and (iii) as the proxy holder deems advisable, in her discretion, on other matters that may properly come before the Annual Meeting.
+If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the Company's two (2) nominees as Class I directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2017; (iii) approval of the issuance of shares of the Company's common stock upon the conversion of the Company's outstanding Class A Convertible Preferred Stock; (iv) approval of the amendment and restatement of the 2013 Plan to increase the number of shares of common stock reserved under the 2013 Plan and approval of the material terms for payment of performance-based compensation under the 2013 Plan as required by Section 162(m) of the Code; and (v) as the proxy holder deems advisable, in his or her discretion, on other matters that may properly come before the Annual Meeting.